WildernessLabs/Netduino.Foundation/Source/Additional_Peripheral_Libraries/Netduino.Foundation.Sensors.Barometric.BME280/readme.md

 ![BME280 on Breadboard](BME280OnBreadboard.png)

 It should be noted that the Sparkfun board is supplied with pull-up resistors enabled by default.
 The Adafruit board does not have any pull-up resistors onboard.
-It is therefore necessary to add two pull-up resistors (4.7 K&Omega; should be adequate for a single device) between 3.3V and SDA and 3.3V and SCL.
+It is therefore necessary to add two pull-up resistors (`4.7 K` should be adequate for a single device) between 3.3V and SDA and 3.3V and SCL.

 ## Software